Maximum Overdrive: Production

 The film was the first to be made by Embassy Pictures after it had been bought by Dino De Laurentiis.
 Principal photography began in early May 1985, in and around Wilmington, North Carolina, as De Laurentiis operated a large studio complex in the area.
 De Laurentiis chose North Carolina because it was a "right-to-work state", meaning that he could hire non-union crews, which would greatly cut down on production costs.

 It would be the directorial debut of the writer Stephen King, who had a three-picture deal with De Laurentiis.
 In a 2002 interview with Tony Magistrale for the book Hollywood's Stephen King, first-time director King stated that he was "coked out of [his] mind all through its production, and... really didn't know what [he] was doing".
 On-set translator Roberto Croci did not remember King's cocaine use, but recalls him drinking from early in the morning until late at night.
 "I never saw.
 I didn't.
 But I did know that he was drunk.
 That 6 o'clock in the morning we have a roll call and he's drinking beers.
 And by 8:30, he's on his 10th beer."

 At a fan screening in 2021, Jock Brandis, the film's gaffer, told the audience that King rode a motorcycle from Maine to Wilmington, so he could ride alongside semi-trucks on the highway.
 He wanted to get a better feel for how terrifying big-rigs could be when in close proximity, and to better know their loud sounds and movements.
 When King arrived at the studio on his bike for the initial production meeting, the security guards wouldn't let him through the front gate because they did not believe he was part of any production taking place on the lot.
 His appearance was disheveled, and he was rambling on about a film he was to direct involving killer trucks that had come alive due to a space comet.
 He was granted access to the studio lot after Brandis pointed out that the plates on his motorcycle were from Maine.
 Brandis, a Canadian gaffer who had worked with De Laurentiis on David Cronenberg's adaptation of The Dead Zone, was tasked with many jobs not normally given to a film gaffer.
 De Laurentiis erroneously believed Brandis could speak Italian, and would be able to bridge the language gap between Italian cinematographer Armando Nannuzzi and the local crew.
-Nannuzzi had previously worked in Wilmington with De Laurentiis on Cat's Eye, and would struggle with communication throughout the film, often nodding and replying "yes, yes, yes," to every question.
+Nannuzzi had previously worked in Wilmington with De Laurentiis on Silver Bullet, and would struggle with communication throughout the film, often nodding and replying "yes, yes, yes," to every question.
 Along with being the production's chief lighting technician, Brandis procured many of the trucks used in production, most of which still featured names from actual local businesses on the cabs and trailers.
 Brandis is also featured in the opening scenes of the film, driving a 1968 Ford F-Series dump truck over the Isabella Holmes draw bridge when it opens.